Górnik Łęczna (women)

 Górnik Łęczna is a Polish women's football club from Łęczna, Lublin Voivodeship, founded in 2002.
 It is a section of the wider Górnik Łęczna sports-club.

 The women's section of Górnik Łęczna played for years in the second and third tier leagues of Poland.
-In 2006-07 the team reached the semi-finals of the Polish Cup but lost to Medyk Konin.
-In the 2009–10 season with the expansion of the Ekstraliga Kobiet the team finally gained promotion to it by finishing second in its 2nd tier division.
-In its Ekstraliga debut Górnik was 5th.
-They won the Polish Cup in 2018.
+In the 2006–07 season, the team reached the semi-finals of the Polish Cup but lost to Medyk Konin.
+In the 2009–10 season with the expansion of the Ekstraliga, the team finally gained promotion to it by finishing second in the I liga.
+In its Ekstraliga debut, Górnik finished 5th.
+They won the national double twice, in 2018 and 2020, with another Ekstraliga title in-between.

 In the 2020–21 UEFA Women's Champions League season they reached the round of 32, defeated by Paris Saint-Germain.